Portarlington, County Laois: Huguenot settlement 1694

-The Church of Ireland Bishop of Kildare came to Portarlington to consecrate the new French Church in 1694.
+The Church of Ireland Bishop of Kildare came to Portarlington to consecrate the new French church in 1694.
 The present-day Church of Ireland church sits on one of the town's main thoroughfares, still named 'French Church Street', with the original French church (1694) situated just off the market square.

 The relationship to the French influence with Portarlington is celebrated every July with the Festival Français de Portarlington.

 Lea Castle

 On the outskirts of the parish lies Lea Castle.
 The remnants of a Norman castle built in 1260 by William de Vesey.
 It changed hands many times during its history.
 For example, it was burned by Fionn Ó Díomasaigh's men in 1284, rebuilt by de Vesey and given to the king, burned along with its town by the Scots army in 1315, burned by the O'Moores in 1346, captured by the O'Dempseys in 1422 and then lost to the Earl of Ormond in 1452, used by Silken Thomas Fitzgerald as a refuge in 1535, mortgaged to Sir Maurice Fitzgerald in 1556, and leased to Robert Bath in 1618.
 It was used by the confederates as a mint in the 1640s rebellion until Cromwellians blew up the fortifications by stuffing the stairways with explosives.
 The castle was never used as a fortification again.

 Treascon Mass Rock lies just outside the town in an area known as Treascon.
 This mass rock (Carraig an Aifrinn in Irish) is located within a wooded area and is a large stone used in mid-seventeenth century Ireland as a location for Catholic worship.
 Isolated locations were sought to hold religious ceremony, as Catholic mass was a matter of difficulty and danger at the time as a result of both Cromwell's campaign against the Irish, and the Penal Laws of 1695, whereby discrimination and violence against Catholics was legal.

-The rebellion of 1798 resulted in several local men from Lea Castle being apprehended and subsequently put to death by hanging in the town's market square.
+The Irish Rebellion of 1798 resulted in several local men from Lea Castle being apprehended and subsequently put to death by hanging in the town's market square.
 A memorial in the shape of a Celtic cross with the rebels' details was commissioned and erected in 1976.
 The memorial stands close to the perimeter wall of the French church in the market square.